bayinfosys/bayinfosys.github.io/library/14-5-mistakes-to-avoid.md

+---
+layout: article
+title: "5 Mistakes to Avoid When Building Your First AI Product"
+description: "The traps that derail early AI products are predictable.
+Five failure modes from years of helping startups build and ship."
+keywords: ["ai product", "startup", "machine learning", "product mistakes", "ai development"]
+last_modified_at: 2024-11-01
+---

 # 5 Mistakes to Avoid When Building Your First AI Product

 Your first AI product build is an exciting space full of promise but also full of traps.